-OTHER REQUIREMENTS for admission in September 2024
+OTHER REQUIREMENTS for admission in September 2025

-All candidates must write the CASPer test, which is part of Altus Suite.
-The last test date valid for admission in September 2024 is January 10, 2024.
+All candidates must write the CASPer test.
+The last test date valid for admission in September 2025 is January 9, 2025.
 The CASPer may be taken only once each academic year.
-Information regarding the format of the test, and registration procedures, is available at www.takeAltus.com.
+Information regarding the format of the test, and registration procedures, is available at www.acuityinsights.app